-On today’s episode you’ll meet Jeremy Jacobson, who retired at 37 and now spends his days traveling with his wife and soaking up new cultures and experiences — and blogging about financial independence.
+On today’s episode you’ll meet Jeremy Jacobson, who got out of the rat race at 37 and now spends his days traveling with his wife and soaking up new cultures and experiences — and blogging about financial independence.

 I “discovered” Jeremy through a guest post he did over at BudgetsAreSexy, and was anxious to learn more about his story (and maybe selfishly get some early retirement advice for Bryn and myself!).